Des Plaines River: Tributaries

 Northeast of Bristol, Wisconsin, Brighton creek flows into the river.

 Jerome Creek and the Root River both converge with the Des Plaines near Pleasant Prairie, Wisconsin.

 Mill Creek of Old Mill Creek flows through County Forest Preserve before entering the Des Plaines River.

-Another tributary of the river near the Illinois-Wisconsin border is Osprey Lake, in Gurnee, Illinois, which flows through a small unnamed creek before dumping into the river.
+Another tributary of the river near the Illinois–Wisconsin border is Osprey Lake, in Gurnee, Illinois, which flows through a small unnamed creek before dumping into the river.

-Bull Creek in Libertyville, Illinois flows into the Des Plaines near Independence Grove Forest Preserve.
+Bull Creek in Libertyville, Illinois, flows into the Des Plaines near Independence Grove Forest Preserve.

 In Lincolnshire, Illinois, Indian creek flows eastward into the Des Plaines River.

 Near Chicago Executive Airport, the Wheeling Drainage Ditch of Wheeling, Illinois flows southeast through the town and adds to the river.

 McDonald Creek in Mount Prospect, Illinois flows into the Des Plaines in Dam No. 2 Woods.

 Southeast of Mount Prospect and due north of Des Plaines, Illinois, Weller Creek flows south into the DPR.

 Half a mile east of O'Hare International Airport, Crystal Creek meanders its way into the Des Plaines.

-Salt Creek of Hollywood, a neighborhood in Brookfield, Illinois flows downstream into the river.
+Salt Creek of Hollywood, a neighborhood in Brookfield, Illinois, begins in Palatine and flows downstream into the river.

 As the Des Plaines river begins to run parallel to the Chicago Sanitary and Ship Canal, Portage Creek enters the river.

 Northwest of Lemont, Illinois, Goose Lake flows directly into the Des Plaines River.

 The Des Plaines and the Sanitary and Ship Canal finally merge on the edges of Crest Hill, Illinois.

 Hickory Creek flows into the Des Plaines at the bottom of the Brandon Road Dam.

-Rock Run, Cedar Creek, and Jackson Creek all flow into the river near the border of Joliet, Illinois and Channahon, Illinois east of I-55.
+Rock Run, Cedar Creek, and Jackson Creek all flow into the river near the border of Joliet, Illinois, and Channahon, Illinois, east of I-55.

 The DuPage River merges with the Des Plaines in Channahon, Illinois.

 About three miles downstream, the Kankakee River merges with the Des Plaines River to form the Illinois River.